List of Home and Away characters introduced in 1999: Edward Dunglass

-Edward Dunglass played by Stephen James King, made his first appearance on 28 October 1999 and departed on 14 July 2000.
+Edward Dunglass, played by Stephen James King, made his first appearance on 28 October 1999 and departed on 14 July 2000.
 King joined the serial while in High School and juggled his studies with acting.
 Edward was King's first television role after mainly working in theatres.
 King spoke to the serial's official website about his experiences on the show and said he was "amazed" by the older actors.
 "They have taught me so much, it has felt like the new kid at school, when you walk in and don't know anyone and then you find your feet and settle in – it hasn't taken long.
 Everyone is so welcoming and has been fantastic".
 He also spoke about other characters' attitudes towards Edward.
 "Edward is judged by every one else, they think he is some evil character and going to cause trouble.
 I think it is because he looks so different from everyone else, he is not the stereotypical blonde hair blue eyed surfer who hangs out in Summer Bay – he looks quite different.
 So everyone has the same kind of opinion of him Edward is a refreshing change to Summer Bay".
 The website commented that Edward is "not a common sight amongst the stereotypical blonde haired beauties, that reside in Summer Bay".
+Herald Sun critic Jackie Brygel called Edward "a young chap who may possibly wear more lipstick and eyeliner than an Avon saleslady."

 Edward is first seen on the beach.
 Will Smith (Zac Drayson) makes fun of his unusual goth appearance but Edward responds in an equally sarcastic manner.
 He later saves Duncan Stewart (Brendan McKensy) from a group of bullies and as such earns an invite to join the rest of the local teens at the caravan park for their go kart trials.
 Edward stuns everyone by getting the best lap but they are interrupted by their new school principal, Judith Ackroyd (Anna Hruby) who Edward reveals to be his mother.

 Donald Fisher (Norman Coburn) recognises Edward's name as he knew his father, Edward Snr (Peter Sumner) at University.
 Edward Snr died of Huntington's disease and Edward is fully aware that he may well have inherited it from him.
 Edward quickly befriends Peta Janossi (Aleetza Wood) and Mitch McColl (Cameron Welsh).
 He helps Peta stage a memorial service for her late grandmother who died overseas by lighting candles near the grave of a woman of a similar age.
 Colleen Smart (Lyn Collingwood) witnesses this and becomes paranoid that Edward is dabbling in the occult.